JoJo Siwa on Manufacturing Attention, Dissociating, and Escaping the Persona

 She successfully imprinted herself in the pop culture zeitgeist, becoming a character larger than herself.
 Her desire for a “Miley Cyrus Bangers” moment has been fulfilled.
 From youth, she transcended a reality TV show as a child into a billion-dollar empire of bows and lollipop-like sweet images plastered across t-shirts, pajamas, cars, and even singing toothbrushes.
 And yet, no one has fully figured out what it is about her that keeps people coming back, whether they want to or not.

-“My favorite thing to do on this earth is to entertain and to make people smile and laugh, whether or not they are laughing with me or laughing at me,” JoJo says.
+“My favorite thing to do on this earth is to entertain and to make people smile and laugh, whether or not they are laughing with me or at me,” JoJo says.
 “Obviously, no one likes being hated, but I enjoy being entertaining, and that is how people are entertained.”

-But fame has become a full-time job after years of radiating sparkles and forming parasocial relationships with the internet.
+Fame has become a full-time job after years of radiating sparkles and forming parasocial relationships with the internet.
 JoJo is used to looking over her shoulder and giving her fans a quick selfie.
 She doesn’t know what it’s like to be out in public without people staring.

 “I definitely disassociate well.
 It’s a special talent for sure,” JoJo says.
 “So whatever moment I’m in, I’m in it for that moment.
 Once it’s done, though, I’ll be out.
 You know what I mean?
 That’s the kind of a skill that I’ve learned over the years and has helped me.”